-Gathering results from the previous sections, we have: \begin{proof}[Proof of Theorem \ref{thm:mainres}] Let $\alpha$ be the homogeneous $G_2$-structure inducing the normal metric and the same orientation as $\varphi_+$.
-By the proof of Lemma \ref{lem:connctd} we know,
+Combining the results from the previous sections, we have: \begin{proof}[Proof of Theorem \ref{thm:mainres}] Let $\alpha$ be some homogeneous $G_2$-structure inducing the normal metric and the given orientation.
+By the proof of Lemma \ref{lem:nu} we know,

 By Proposition \ref{prop:homnu}, we know that